cloudflare/cloudflare-docs/content/security-center/investigate/investigate-threats.md

 A [domain name](https://www.cloudflare.com/learning/dns/glossary/what-is-a-domain-name/) is a string of text that maps to an IP address.
 Domain names are used to help people remember where websites are hosted.
 Domain names are purchased through [registrars](/registrar/) and can be acquired easily by anyone.

-By searching for a domain name, Cloudflare will provide an overview with the domain's category and IP addresses it currently resolves to.
+When you search for a domain name, Cloudlare will provide an overview of the domain's category and IP addresses it currently resolves to.

 {{<Aside>}}